Iterable/iterable-android-sdk/AnonymousUserEventTracking.md

 * Creates a JSON object with event details, including the event name, timestamp, data fields, and tracking type.
 * Stores the event data in local storage.
 * Checks criteria completion and creates a known user if criteria are met.

+### `trackAnonUpdateUser(dataFields)`

+This method tracks an anonymous user update event.
+It does the following:

+* Creates a JSON object with event details, including the provided user data as data fields, and tracking type.
+* Stores the event data in local storage or modified data if already exists.
+* Checks criteria completion and creates a known user if criteria are met.

 ### `trackAnonPurchaseEvent(total, items, dataFields)`